A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Introduction

-Henceforth, we will follow the mathematical physics convention and refer to $\tilde{\varphi}^{a}$ as the \emph{(macroscopic) surface tension} associated with \eqref{E: functional}.
+Here $\tilde{\varphi}^{a}$ is a Finsler norm, which, following the mathematical physics convention, we will henceforth refer to as the \emph{(macroscopic) surface tension} associated with \eqref{E: functional}.

 Some years before \cite{ansini braides} appeared, Barles and Souganidis \cite{barles souganidis} analyzed the behavior of \eqref{E: main} under the assumption that it possessed a smooth family of special solutions we will refer to as \emph{pulsating standing waves}.
-These are functions $U_{e}$ indexed by $e \in S^{d-1}$ satisfying the following degenerate elliptic PDE in the cylinder $\mathbb{R} \times \mathbb{T}^{d}$:
+These are functions $U_{e}$ indexed by a unit vector $e \in S^{d-1}$ (see \eqref{E: sphere notation}) satisfying the following degenerate elliptic PDE in the cylinder $\mathbb{R} \times \mathbb{T}^{d}$: